-The Himalayan Foothills of North Bengal is known as Dooars.
-The forests, tea gardens, undulating plains, people of different culture and ethnicity; all create a heady brew that has made Dooars one of the most fascinating tourist destination of Eastern India.
+The Himalayan Foothills of North Bengal are known as Dooars.
+The forests, tea gardens, undulating plains, and people of different cultures and ethnicity; all create a heady brew that has made Dooars one of the most fascinating tourist destinations in Eastern India.

 The name Dooars is said to have been derived from the word Door in English or ‘Dwar’ in local languages.
-There are 18 entry points or Doors to Bhutan from Dooars area.
-The most famous is the main connecting road of Bhutan with India through Phuentsholing – Jaigaon boarder.
+There are 18 entry points or Doors to Bhutan from the Dooars area.
+The most famous is the main connecting road of Bhutan with India through Phuentsholing – Jaigaon border.

 Geography of Dooars

 Forests of Dooars

 Bagdogra is the nearest Airport and NJP is the major railhead.
 Both are on the outskirts of Siliguri town which is the transit hub for the entire region.
 However, there are several train stations within Dooars including Alipurduar, Coochbehar, Hasimara and Malbazar.
 All trains travelling to North East of India have to pass through Dooars and stop at one or the other of these stations.

 Tribal culture with its folk dance, drama, songs and folklore is an integral part of the culture of the region.
 The tribal communities of Raj Bangshi, Mech, Rava, Toto, Limboo, Lepcha and the Bengali and Nepali communities populate the region and provide a rich flavour to the rich cultural diversity of Dooars.